 Intergovernmental Coordination

-Affordable housing involves by a complex web of local, state, and federal programs.
-When the agencies overseeing those programs work in concert, alongside community organizations and tenant advocates, the impact is far greater than any one agency could achieve alone.
-Aligning public agencies around shared goals and clearer communication creates faster decisions, stronger oversight, and better outcomes for the residents and communities.
+Affordable housing involves a complex web of local, state, and federal programs.
+When the agencies overseeing those programs work in concert, alongside community stakeholders, the impact is far greater than any one agency could achieve alone.

 When the Preservation Compact launched, one of its founding strategies was establishing the Interagency Council to convene public agencies and tenant advocates to break down silos and improve coordination across housing stakeholders.
 This effort has since grown to encompass Joint Compliance efforts, Emerging Issues, and deeper partnerships with pubic agencies and tenant advocacy organizations.